 Why Marketers should be thinking of Content Ecosystems, not just video to video

 When over 90% of buying decisions are sub-conscious, what can we do as marketers to ensure our brands are selected at the point of purchase?
 According to neuroscience marketing, brands must first be in the consumer’s consideration subsets to be recalled at the point of purchase.
 But how do we get our brands there?
+The answer is through Video Content Ecosystems.

 It comes down to three rules working in unison to increase brand saliency, so your brand is chosen at the moment of the buying decision.